 Chef Hari Pulapaka is a university mathematics and computer science professor by day and executive chef and co-owner of Cress Restaurant in DeLand, Florida at night.
 His wife, meanwhile, has an equally full professional plate as a practicing physician and the restaurant’s general manager/sommelier.
 Hari earned his PhD from the University of Florida, graduated at the top of his class from Le Cordon Bleu: Orlando, is a four-time James Beard Foundation award nominee for Best Chef: South, and last year published his first book, Dreaming in Spice.
 We asked him to share his version of a Southern classic: shrimp and grits.

-Globally inspired flavors using locally sourced ingredients are the hallmarks of Chef Pulapaka’s cuisine and he brings that influence to his recipe for Shrimp and Grits.
-“Most restaurants in the Southern USA have some version of this staple.
-The grits have been a Cress signature since the day we opened.
-Not knowing any better, I treated the grits as if it was polenta and infused it with shiitake mushrooms, bay leaves, and lots of fresh thyme.
-The key is to brown the butter at the beginning stage for a deep nutty flavor in the grits.
-This holds up to the strong flavors generated by the Creole spices and Andouille sausage,” says Hari.
+Globally inspired flavors using locally sourced ingredients are the hallmarks of chef Pulapaka’s cuisine and he brings that influence to his shrimp and grits recipe.
+“The grits have been a Cress signature since the day we opened,” he says.
+“Not knowing any better, I treated the grits as if it was polenta and infused it with shiitake mushrooms, bay leaves, and lots of fresh thyme.
+The key is to brown the butter at the beginning stage for a deep nutty flavor.
+This holds up to the strong flavors generated by the creole spices and andouille sausage.”